 The recent patch to Mining Barges and Exhumers has transformed the Skiff into one of these.
 While all Exhumers grant a 5% bonus to shield resistances per level of Mining Barge (which you need to have at Level 5 just to fly an Exhumer), the Skiff takes it one step further by also adding a 5% bonus to Shield Hitpoints per level of Mining Barge.
 It also has more mid-slots than any other Exhumer, and since it only has to equip one mining laser, has the most extra CPU and Powergrid for fitting shield modules.
 This allows the Skiff to fit a buffer tank that can exceed 90,000 effective hitpoints.
 However, since it is a mining ship, it has poor handling and virtually no offensive capabilities other than drones.

-Paragons even moreso.
+Paragons in Guild Wars.
 Warriors are loaded with defensive skills, but their offense is at least halfway decent.
 Paragons, however, have armor that's on par with a warrior, can carry a shield for extra defense, and are absolutely packed with defensive skills and partywide defensive buffs.
 Killing a Paragon who knows what he's doing is an exercise in frustration.
 They aren't very dangerous though, and their offense is mildly annoying at best.

 The Ice School in Wizard101 is the only class that can equip gear with resistance to all attacks other than crowns gear.
-Even tough later gear allowed other schools to equip similar gear ice still has the best resistance.
+Even though later gear allows other schools to equip similar gear ice still has the best resistance.
 Also ice has the weakest attack spells and many defense based spells and can even steal defensive charms and slow healing effects from enemies.

 Mario's Tanuki suit has a mode that turns to stone.
 You can't be hurt, but you can't act.